jcrd/passless/README.md

 ### Automatic sync with remote git repository
-If passless detects that its configuration file exists in a git repository, it will attempt to pull changes from remote before decryption and commit and push changes after encryption.
+If passless detects that its configuration file exists in a git repository, it will:
+* pull changes from remote before editing
+* commit and push changes after editing and re-encryption

 Set up a local git repository using the remote `origin` and branch `master`:
 ```sh